OtaNix-ry/home-server-workshop/slides/presentation.typ

 - Set up a *WireGuard* VPN.
 - Deploy *nginx* with self-signed certificates on NixOS.
 - Deploy *Vaultwarden* with nginx as a reverse proxy.

-The materials in this workshop are open source and available on #link(repo)[GitHub].
-You can find the latest PDF from the GitHub releases.

 = Setting up a libvirt VM